Our pets are bona fide family members. They share our spaces and deserve plenty of attention.

 Banfield Pet Hospital has three levels of wellness coverage plus Early Care and Early Care Plus wellness plans for puppies and kittens under six months old.

-Treatments covered by these plans cover diagnostic testing, surgery, hospitalization, prescription medications, emergency, and specialty care, behavioral therapy, prosthetics, and mobility aids.
+Actual treatments covered by these Banfield plans cover diagnostic testing, surgery, hospitalization, prescription medications, emergency, and specialty care, behavioral therapy, prosthetics, and mobility aids.

 Some chronic illnesses, such as diabetes mellitus, hyperthyroidism, and renal conditions, require additional coverage options.

-Costco provides pet insurance that covers wellness, with discounts of up to 15 percent for Costco club members.
+Costco members who live in Canada can access pet insurance that covers wellness, with discounts of up to 15 percent.

-Costco has a wide range of customizable plans to choose from, including a comprehensive plan which covers accidents, illness, and routine preventive care.
+Costco has partnered with Pet Plus Us, a Canadian insurer, to provide a wide range of customizable plans to choose from, including a comprehensive plan which covers accidents, illness, and routine preventive care.

 You can also opt for a stand-alone wellness plan that includes only routine exams, treatments, and procedures.